Nailing the Security Audit with RRCU

 • Teams

-Do you SSO into Buildkite using your identity provider (IdP)?
-If so, make sure to add the connector to the Buildkite app that was created automatically when you integrated your IdP with ConductorOne, rather than creating a new app.
+Do you SSO into Buildkite using your identity, SSO, or federation provider?
+If so, make sure to add the connector to the unmanaged Buildkite app that was created automatically when you integrated your provider with ConductorOne, rather than creating a new managed app.

-A Buildkite integration owner must have the following permissions:
+A Buildkite connector owner must have the following permissions:

 • Team with read membership access in Buildkite